kparc/kcc/README.md

 | l                   | `m` for macos, `l` for linux  |
 | prod                | your build is `test` for now  |

-When it comes to that, always include the banner in your bug reports.
+> When it comes to that, please always include the banner in your bug reports.

 At any time during a 𝒌 session, you can: